tiffanyqi/table-for-two/README.md

 - PRETTIFY
 - [ ] index-logged-out
 - [ ] index-logged-in
-- [ ] profile
-- [ ] edit-profile
+- [x] edit-profile
+- [x] edit-availability
 - [ ] add messages upon form completion
-- [ ] add/edit availabiity based on datetime-local field
-- [ ] when there's errors, don't revert to previous thing
 - [ ] connect to heroku properly

 ## Matching process
-- For every availability, create an Availability for that user (date and time of beginning 1/2 hour, assuming timeslot is half hour)
+- For every recurring availability, create an Availability for that user (date and time of beginning 1/2 hour, assuming timeslot is half hour)
 - Runs a thing at 3pm the day before
 - First pick are the newer Mixpanel hires
 - Check for: